kajott/TrackMeister/README.md

         gain = 4.2

 Note that in practice, the track-specific options would rather be written into the `tmcp.ini` file in the directory where the entries reside, or the even into the `.tmcp` file next to the module file itself, and maybe not into the "global" config file that's located next to `tmcp.exe`.

+## Building

+- prerequisites:
+  - a C++17 compatible compiler (GCC 7.1 or later, Clang 6 or later, Microsoft Visual Studio 2019 or later)
+  - CMake 3.15 or later
+  - Python 3.8 or later
+  - SDL2 development packages (only required on non-Windows systems; on Windows, the SDL2 SDK will be downloaded automatically during building)
+- make sure you cloned the repository recursively, as it pulls libopenmpt in as a submodule; if you forgot that, run "`git submodule update --init`"
+- building itself is done using standard CMake (e.g. "`cmake -S . -B build && cmake --build build`")

+## Acknowledgements

+TMCP is built upon the following third-party libraries:
+- [SDL 2](http://libsdl.org) is the basic framework for window management, event handling and audio playback
+- [GLAD](https://glad.dav1d.de) is used as the OpenGL interface generator
+- [MSDF](https://github.com/Chlumsky/msdfgen) is what TMCP's font rendering is based upon
+- [libopenmpt](https://lib.openmpt.org/libopenmpt/) is doing all the heavy lifting concerning module file parsing and audio rendering
+- [libebur128](https://github.com/jiixyj/libebur128) is used for loudness normalization